Hedlundia: Formerly placed here

-Distribution
+Distribution and habitat

 They are native to most parts of Europe (within Albania, Austria, Baltic States, Bulgaria, Crimea, Czechoslovakia, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Norway, Romania, Spain, Sweden, Switzerland and Yugoslavia).
 As well as parts of central Asia, (within Kazakhstan, Kirghistan, North Caucasus, Tajikistan, Transcaucasus, Turkmenistan and Uzbekistan) and a few regions in the western Asia, (within Iran and Turkey).

 Nine of the species occur as natives in the Nordic countries, most of which grow on the west coast of Norway.
 Species have also been recorded on the island of Sicily.
 Species, Hedlundia austriaca, Hedlundia hybrida and Hedlundia mougeotii are all found in Finland.

 They have been introduced into several countries (and regions) including; Belgium, parts of Central European Russia and parts of USA (within the states of Illinois, New Brunswick, Utah, Vermont and Washington).

-Habitat

 The various Hedlundia species can grow in a variety of places.
 Such as Hedlundia anglica is usually found growing on cliffs, quarries and rocky hillsides.
 While, Hedlundia hybrida grows on rocky meadow banks and in broadleaf woods.

+Conservation

+Hedlundia schwarziana is a critically endangered species endemic to Germany.
+It is threatened by forest management changes which includes forest clearance and shading from spruce plantations.

+Hedlundia persica is rare and red-listed in Kyrgyzstan.